It’s almost the end of the school year! Raise your hand if you’re ready to wrap things up and head off for summer vacation!

 A few extra days at the end of the year is the perfect time to reinforce the scientific method skills students have learned throughout the year!

-A few student favorites that would make engaging end of the school year activities include:
+A few student favorites that would make engaging end-of-the-school-year activities include:

-5. END OF SCHOOL YEAR PASSION PROJECT
+5. END-OF-YEAR PASSION PROJECT

 It’s a great feeling to finish teaching your curriculum early!
 Am I right?